OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If you have a privacy concern, complaint, or question for the Microsoft Chief Privacy Officer or EU Data Protection Officer, please contact us by using our web form.
 We will respond to questions or concerns within 30 days.
 You can also raise a concern or lodge a complaint with a data protection authority or other official with jurisdiction.

-Unless otherwise stated, Microsoft Corporation and, for those in the European Economic Area, the United Kingdom, and Switzerland, Microsoft Ireland Operations Limited are data controllers for personal data we collect through the products subject to this statement.
+When Microsoft is a controller, unless otherwise stated, Microsoft Corporation and, for those in the European Economic Area, the United Kingdom, and Switzerland, Microsoft Ireland Operations Limited are the data controllers for personal data we collect through the products subject to this statement.
 Our addresses are:

 *   Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052, USA.
 Telephone: +1 (425) 882 8080.
 *   Microsoft Ireland Operations Limited, Attn: Data Protection Officer, One Microsoft Place, South County Business Park, Leopardstown, Dublin 18, Ireland.
 Telephone: +353 1 706 3117.